-It’s the 1987 U.S. Open.
+It’s the 1978 U.S. Open.
 Tennis star Chris Evert and her opponent are engaged in a tense, fast-paced rally.
 Suddenly, the clasp on Evert’s diamond bracelet breaks and it slips off her wrist.
 Officials stop the match and allow the athlete to recover her bracelet before resuming play.
-Recalling the event during a press conference, Evert mentions losing her “tennis bracelet,” or so the now-debunked origin story goes.
+Recalling the event during a press conference, Evert mentions losing her “tennis bracelet,” and an iconic jewel is born.

 Chris Evert in 1978, Photo by Charles Knight/Shutterstock